pulseq-cest/BMsim_challenge/README.md

 Repository for the Bloch-McConnell simulation (BMsim) challenge.

 **Challenge:**
-- Simulate with your Bloch-McConnell simulation 3 defined sequences in two defined pool models.
+- Simulate with your own Bloch-McConnell simulation defined sequences in defined pool models.
-- Add your simulation to the google sheet below.
+- Add your simulation result to the google sheet below.
 - The median Z-spectrum wins. (and we can then discuss about this, and more challenges)

 Find the corresponding google sheet at: